 - An active role in the community,

-- A clear outline of how the bursary money will be spent towards
+- A clear outline of how the study grant money will be used to support your environmental studies,

 Software requirementsSome documents linked from this page may require additional software.